Flaque/quirk/README.md

 **If you like the app,** go give it 5 stars!
 It helps more people find the app.

-**If you're a mental health professional,** audit [the descriptions](https://github.com/Flaque/quirk/blob/master/src/locals/en.json) of the cognitive distortions.
+**If You're a Mental Health Professional,** audit [the descriptions](https://github.com/Flaque/quirk/blob/master/src/locals/en.json) of the cognitive distortions.
 If you have suggestions, let me know and we'll change stuff!

 **If you can draw** and can make digital illustrations of the little blobs, let me know and I'll find a place to stick them in the app!

-**If you know a language other than English,** help [us translate the app!](/TRANSLATIONS.md)
+**If You Know a Language Other Than English,** help [us translate the app!](/TRANSLATIONS.md)

 # Design